 “The pendant lights are another favourite.
 We specified those from Articolo in Melbourne and they are hand blown glass.”

-The client brief was to create ‘wow factor’ with sympathy for the heritage features and original architecture of home and we think Nicola and the team nailed it!
+The client brief was to create ‘wow factor’ with sympathy for the heritage features and original architecture of home and we think Nicola and the team nailed it with this classic bathroom!
 You can check out more recent projects by YOLK on their website or connect with the team on Instagram.

 Floor tiles: Atlas Concorde ‘Marvel Pro Grey Flurey’ honed 750×1500